Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Centipede Net** (Guess)
-> Spurt increases the damage of adjacent Champions by `$amount%`.
+> Spurt increases the damage of adjacent Champions by 100%.
 >
 > While in Spirit form:
-> - This effect is increased by 2% for each second of Ultimate cooldown that Spurt has, stacking multiplicatively.
+> - This effect is increased by 2% for each second of Spurt's maximum Ultimate cooldown, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>